rjspencer/docs/api.md

 ## /photos/albums/list
 id
-:	the ID of the photo to return
+:	the id of the photo album to return

-	possible values are any photo album ID that belongs to the authenticated account
+	possible values are any photo album id that belongs to the authenticated account

 	no default